gatsbyjs/gatsby/docs/docs/winning-over-engineering-leaders.md

 ## Conclusion

 When you're trying to win over a stakeholder, your first instinct may be to focus completely on Gatsby's benefits.
 However, when you're speaking to engineering leaders and managers, it's important to be positive while still being honest about Gatsby's limitations.
 Setting expectations before they go out to do their own research will help them focus on finding solutions rather than faults.
-There is ample proof that Gatsby's pros outweigh the cons - don't be afraid to help your engineering leaders dig into that information.
+There is ample proof that Gatsby works well for many websites - don't be afraid to help your engineering leaders dig into pros and cons.
 (And it doesn't hurt to get a few of their team members on your side.
 Check out the [Winning Over Developers](/docs/winning-over-developers/) page for more on that subject.)